Exact expressions for the unresolved stress in a finite-volume based large-eddy simulation: Experiment: DNS-aided LES-FVM for 3D turbulence

-and $\kappa_0 \eq 5$ is the peak wavenumber~\cite{deisslerEffectInitialCondition1970}. \item Apply inverse Fourier transform $v \leftarrow \operatorname{IFFT}(\hat{v})$. \item Reproject the velocity field (since the shell normalization may slightly perturb the staggered divergence of $v$): $v \leftarrow \pi^h v$. \item Scale the velocity field such that the total energy adds up to $1 / 2$: $v \leftarrow \sqrt{\frac{1 / 2}{1 / 2 \| v \|^2}} v$. \end{enumerate} The resulting DNS velocity field $v$ is represented as an array of size $N_h^3 \times 3$.
-It is discretely divergence-free, the spectrum is proportional to the profile $P$ (with some deviations due to the second projection), and the total energy is $1 / 2$.
+\item Apply inverse Fourier transform $u \leftarrow \operatorname{IFFT}(\hat{u})$. \item Reproject the velocity field (since the shell normalization may slightly perturb the DNS divergence of $u$): $u \leftarrow \pi u$. \item Scale the velocity field such that the total energy adds up to $1$: $u \leftarrow \frac{1}{\sqrt{1 / 2 \| u \|^2}} u$. \end{enumerate} The resulting velocity field $u$ is represented as an array of size $N_\text{DNS}^3 \times 3$.
+It is divergence-free, the spectrum is proportional to the profile $P$ (with some deviations due to the second projection), and the total energy is $1$.

-Since the initial spectrum is artificial, we first run the DNS simulation for $0.5$ time units to obtain a more realistic distribution of velocity scales.
-We use Wray's low-storage third-order Runge-Kutta method for the warm-up~\cite{wray1990minimal}.
+Since the initial spectrum is artificial, we first run the DNS simulation for $0.1$ time units to obtain a more realistic distribution of velocity scales.